shigon255/AI_Final_Auto_Aiming/README.md

 + In yolov8, we add tensorRT support.
 You can first transfer yolov8 model into tensorRT model, and change the model name in FPSDetect.py to use tensorRT model to detect.
   + How to transfer model into tensorRT: [TensorRT-For-YOLO-Series](https://github.com/Linaom1214/TensorRT-For-YOLO-Series)
   + Note that you need to prepare environment for executing tensorRT

+## Reference
++ The implementation of retinanet on pytorch is from [this project](https://github.com/yhenon/pytorch-retinanet).
++ The Auto aiming part is mainly from [this project](https://github.com/chaoyu1999/FPSAutomaticAiming).
++ Part of the implementation is from [this project](https://github.com/Franklin-Zhang0/Yolo-v8-Apex-Aim-assist)
++ We trained our models by [this dataset](https://github.com/goldjee/AL-YOLO-dataset).